How to Create and Manage Customer Segments in Shopify

 Customer segments are a way to classify customers and their needs into different groups.
 This allows you to provide them with customized marketing messages, products, or promotions based on the group they belong in.
 The marketing messages are tailored to suit particular segments, thereby making it easy to establish a good customer relationship.

-Why You Should Segment Your Customers and How to Create and Manage These Segments in Shopify?
+Boosting Your Business: Why You Should Segment Your Customers and How to Create and Manage These Segments in Shopify?

 Why should you bother creating customer segments in your store when there’s already so many other things for entrepreneurs to do?
 There are a number of reasons: